National Union of Women's Suffrage Societies: Formation and campaign

 In 1913 the NUWSS organised a pilgrimage to London, initiated by Katherine Harley, younger sister of suffragist Charlotte Despard.
 The pilgrimage was disciplined and law abiding and was intended to be in contrast to the militancy of the suffragettes.
-It culminated in a rally of 50,000 people in Hyde Park on 26^{th} July 1913, with the hope of Asquith receiving a deputation.
+It culminated in a rally of 50,000 people in Hyde Park on 26 July 1913, with the hope of Asquith receiving a deputation.
 This was successful and Asquith received a deputation on 8 August, the first suffrage deputation since November 1911, but to the disappointment of those involved it did not result in any change to government policy.
 Helen Fraser, Gwen Coleman and Mary Stocks (May 1974 interview) all spoke about the procession in suffrage interviews given to Brian Harrison.

 The NUWSS headquarters were at 22 Great Smith Street, Westminster, London from 1910 to 1918.